natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 '''Overpressure mechanics'''

-The {{PAGENAME}} is susceptible to the overpressure mechanics - if shockwaves made by a chemical shell of calibre 105 mm (Almost any NATO medium tank armed with HEAT-FS qualifies) hit the roof, cameras, or the side of this tank, the entirety of the crew is likely to be instantly knocked out.
+The {{PAGENAME}} is susceptible to the overpressure mechanics - if shockwaves made by a chemical shell of calibre 105 mm (Almost any NATO medium tank armed with HEATFS qualifies) hit the roof, cameras, or the side of this tank, the entirety of the crew is likely to be instantly knocked out.
 Since the commander optics count as a weak spot for HEAT overpressure damage, it is possible to destroy Striker in ATGM duel by hitting it anywhere.

 It is possible to take HEAT shots frontally with the launcher, but it can quickly backfire, should enemy shot land at a bad angle.
 HE shells in general instantly obliterate {{PAGENAME}}, unless hit the launcher from the back.
 HESH is less dangerous than HE, but it will likely destroy the crew even without overpressure damage, if explosion reaches the roof.
 Artillery strike may fail to destroy the tank if it landed somewhere in front of it, but any close side shot has a chance of instantly decimating the crew.